TheTimidShade/TTS-Cloak/README.md

     #include "scripts\tts_beam\cfgFunctions.hpp"
 }
 ```
+6. If you do not already have a `stringtable.xml` file in your mission, copy it into your mission folder.
+If you already have one, copy everything EXCEPT THE FIRST LINE from my `stringtable.xml` into yours.
-6. Set up the settings in your `init.sqf` file how you would like (more info on individual settings below)
+7. Set up the settings in your `init.sqf` file how you would like (more info on individual settings below)
-7. Done!
+8. Done!
 You can now grant a player unit the ability to cloak using
 ```sqf
 [unit, maxDuration, cooldown] spawn tts_cloak_fnc_giveCloak;
 ```